- Understanding High-Poverty Environments and Employee Fraud

-Employee Integrity Challenges in African Agribusiness
+- Key Areas of Employee Integrity Risk in Agribusiness

 I have twice had to turn around African agribusinesses that were struggling due to fraud and/or loss of control over business processes.
 The source of the problem was not external—clients, hackers, suppliers, or otherwise—but rather the companies' own employees misappropriating company assets.